vmware-automation/solutions-import-beta/AD-ADFS-WIFApp-Blueprint-1.0.0.xml.md

 Your application has been successfully imported and ready to go but first there are a few final steps you need to follow before you can perform a deployment.

 ### Next Steps
-1.In the AD-ADFS-WIFApp-Blueprint Application, you need to ensure that you have configured the **wifinstaller** content property to point to the location of your WIF SDK installer.
+1. In the AD-ADFS-WIFApp-Blueprint, you need to ensure that you have configured the **wifinstaller** content property to point to the location of your WIF SDK installer.
 [![WIF Installer][wl]][wl]

-2. In the AD-ADFS-WIFApp-Blueprint Application, **usercert**  is the  User Certificate in  *.pfx  format and usercertpb is the User Certificate in *.p7b format.
+2. In the AD-ADFS-WIFApp-Blueprint, **usercert**  is the  User Certificate in  *.pfx  format and usercertpb is the User Certificate in *.p7b format.

 For Self Signed Certificates user need to export the certificate as *.pfx only.
 In case of the certificate signed by certification authority user need to export the certificate in *.pfx and .p7b format to include intermediate certificates.